thepassle/webcomponents-from-zero-to-hero/README.md

 ### registering our element

-And finally, though not part of the lifecycle, we register our element to the Custom Elements registry like so:
+And finally, though not part of the lifecycle, we register our element to the `CustomElementRegistry` like so:

 ```js
 window.customElements.define('my-element', MyElement);
 ```

-The first argument will be the name of the element, so in this case it'll register `<my-element>`, and the second argument passes the class we made.
+The `CustomElementRegistry` is an interface that provides methods for registering custom elements and querying registered elements.
+The first argument of the registries' `define` method will be the name of the element, so in this case it'll register `<my-element>`, and the second argument passes the class we made.

 > ✨ _Hey!
 Listen!_